jaredkrinke/ez-steam-api/README.md

 The synchronous, flat API can be trivially used with C-based foreign function interfaces that many languages provide.
 See the JavaScript wrapper in this repository for an example.

 ## Functionality and status
 Currently, this library only exposes the functionality I needed for my game (listed below).
 Note: The code quality is "hobby ready" (as opposed to "production ready").
+I have tested on Windows (VS 2019) and Linux (G++ 9) only.

 * Retrieve player's "persona name" (display name)
 * Get, set, and persist achievements